gabrielluizbh/windows-event-forwarding/README.md

-# Script de implantação do Encaminhamento de Eventos no Windows
+# Script de implantação do Encaminhamento de Eventos no Windows.
 Script de implantação do Encaminhamento de Eventos no Windows.